-STEP 2 Remote phase and Panel meeting
+STEP 2 Remote phase and panel meeting

-At step 2, Panel Members and Remote Referees remotely and individually review the complete version of the retained proposals - Parts B1 and B2, the resources (including the budget table) and the time commitment extracted from Part A - providing generalist and specialist reviews respectively.
-After this remote evaluation phase, the panel meets for the step 2 panel meeting, at which interviews with the applicants take place.
-The assessment by the panels will take into account the interview, as well as the individual reviews and the panel discussion.
-At the end of the meeting, informed of the various views.
+At Step 2, Panel Members and Remote Referees remotely and individually review the complete version of the retained proposals - Parts B1 and B2, the resources (including the budget table) and the time commitment extracted from Part A - providing generalist and specialist reviews respectively.
+After this remote evaluation phase, the Panel meets for the Step 2 panel meeting, when interviews with the applicants take place.
+The assessment by the Panels will take into account the interview, as well as the individual reviews and the panel discussion.
+At the end of the meeting, the Panel establishes the final panel ranking and each proposal receives one of the following panel scores: